sitegeist/Sitegeist.Archaeopteryx/README.md

   <img src="./Docs/Link Options.png">
 </p>

-In RTE context, Sitegeist.Archaeopteryx allows you to set some additional link options.
+Sitegeist.Archaeopteryx allows you to set some additional link options.
 These are:

 * **Anchor:** This will add a string to the hash-section of the URL (the part after `#`)
 * **Title:** This will set the `title` attribute of the resulting `<a>`-Tag
 * **Open in new window:** This will set the `target` attribute of the resulting `<a>`-Tag to `_blank`
 * **rel="nofollow":** This will set the `rel` attribute of the resulting `<a>`-Tag to `nofollow`

+Based on the context they might not be available.
+A simple inspector editor (`type: string`) for example cannot encode the "Title" option but only the "Anchor" by appending that to the link.
+The RTE supports all options and the inspector object `type: Sitegeist\Archaeopteryx\Link` too.

-Not all Link Types support all of these options however.
+Further, not all Link Types support all of these options.
 Here's an overview of what Link Type supports which options:

 | Link Type     | Supported Link Options                              |
 | ------------- | --------------------------------------------------- |